mahabubulhasibshawon/todo_app/README.md

 5. Run `flutter pub run build_runner build` to generate necessary files for Hive.
 6. Start the app with `flutter run`.

-## Screenshots

-Include relevant screenshots here to give users a preview of the app.

 ## License